mrkkrp/char-menu/README.md

 ## Example of configuration

-Default configuration is quite basic:
+The default configuration is quite basic:

 ```emacs-lisp
 ("—" "‘’" "“”" "…")